kayagokalp/nix-intro/main.md

 # ^^^^^^^^^^^^^ Assumes the `hello` package puts `hello` binary on the $PATH, which may change
 ```

-Dockerfiles and what they describe is intrinsically detached from each other, which is not the case for nix derivations, a derivation is always going to produce the same binary.
+Dockerfiles and what they describe is intrinsically detached from each other, which is not the case for nix derivations, a nix code is always going to produce the same derivation and %99.9 of the time same binary (exceptions apply).

 ```bash
 $ docker save $(docker build --no-cache -q .) -o foo1.tar